Skip to main content

 More vaginal discharge

-You may experience increased vaginal discharge during the first trimester.
+You may experience increased vaginal discharge.
 Do not clean or douche the inside of your vagina.

 If your vagina is itchy or sore, or you notice a bad or unusual smell from your discharge, you may have an infection.
-Speak to your GP or midwife.
+Talk to your GP or midwife.

-Most people need to pee more frequently when they are pregnant.
+Most people need to pee more often when they are pregnant.
 This can be annoying.
 It is important to keep hydrated and drink plenty of water.

-If you have pain when you pee or if there is blood in your urine, contact your GP or midwife.
-This could be a sign of a urinary tract infection (UTI).
+If you have pain when you pee or if there is blood in your urine, you may have a urinary tract infection (UTI).

 You may need to get up during the night to pee.
 To help with this, keep drinking plenty during the day but cut out drinks in the late evening.